We may earn income from links in this post. Please read this Disclosure for details.

 13. Shop for Souvenirs on Bodrum’s Winding Streets and Bazaars

-The local markets, indoor and outdoor bazaars and small shops are filled with handcrafted Turkish and Greek treasures like blown glass, cotton hammam towels, handwoven pillows and olive oil soap.
+The local markets, indoor and outdoor bazaars and small shops are filled with handcrafted Turkish souvenirs like blown glass Nazar (amulets for fending off the Evil Eye), cotton hammam towels, handwoven pillows and olive oil soap.

 If you are looking for something truly unique to the town, why not buy a pair of handmade Bodrum leather sandals.